Catana791/Septabin/README.md

 A translator that translates from and to Septabin is available.
 This translator also has the added ability to check the integrity of Septabin strings using the checksum block.
+The translator is available from me (Catana791) directly on Discord.